secureCodeBox/secureCodeBox/persistence/persistence-elastic/dashboardImporter/readme.md

 # Dashboard Importer

 Imports all standard secureCodeBox Dashboards to Kibana.
-This comes pre-bundled as a kubernetes job.
-If you install the Elastic Persistence Provider via helm you will get this by default ;)
+This comes pre-bundled as a kubernetes job in the Elastic Persistence Provider helm chart.

 ## Updating the Kibana Dashboards